mscdex/node-ncurses/README.md

 node-ncurses is an ncurses++ binding for [node.js](http://nodejs.org/).

-<b>You will need the ncurses++ C++ binding installed in addition to ncurses.</b>
-Currently, if you don't have ncurses++ installed, you'll get build errors, with one of the first ones being:
-	../ncurses.cc:9:21: error: cursesp.h: No such file or directory

-To build node-curses:
-	node-waf configure build

 Requirements
 ============

 * [node.js](http://nodejs.org/) -- tested with v0.1.94
 * ncurses (with the C++ binding built and installed) and ncurses development headers installed -- tested with 5.7
-       * If Currently, if you don't have ncurses++ installed, you'll get build errors, with one of the first ones being:
+       * If you don't have ncurses++ installed, you'll get build errors including:

-              * ../ncurses.cc:9:21: error: cursesp.h: No such file or directory
+            ../ncurses.cc:9:21: error: cursesp.h: No such file or directory

-To build node-curses: node-waf configure build
+To build node-curses:

+	node-waf configure build

 Terminology